IgorBerman/dyn-allocation/README.md

 * Your application may give resources back to the cluster if they are no longer used and request them again later when there is demand
 * Particularly useful if multiple applications share resources in your Spark cluster

-Since we've seen clear idle times, it seemed like perfect usecase for dynamic allocation.
+Since we've seen clear idle times, it seemed like perfect use-case for dynamic allocation.
 We've started to explore how to apply this feature and found out that there are not so many reports available.
 Hopefully, you'll find some valuable details in this report.
 The documentation on spark site is pretty limited.
 Moreover there is no discussion how it should be applied specifically on Mesos cluster environment.
 [Spark user list](http://apache-spark-user-list.1001560.n3.nabble.com/) lacks this information as well.

 At basic level this is what happening: Spark driver monitors number of pending tasks.
 When there is no such or number of executors suffies, timeout timer is installed.
-If it expires, the driver turns off executors on mesos slaves.
+If it expires, the driver turns off executors on Mesos-slave nodes.
 The only problem with this approach is that killed executors might have produced shuffle files that might be in need by other still-alive executors.
 To solve this issue, we need external shuffle service that will serve aforementioned shuffle files as a proxy of dead executor.